 Step 4: Install the Codeflash GitHub App

 Finally, if you have not done so already, Codeflash will ask you to install the Github App in your repository.
 The Codeflash GitHub App allows access to your repository to the codeflash-ai bot to open PRs, review code, and provide optimization suggestions.
+Please install the Codeflash GitHub app by choosing the repository you want to install Codeflash on.

 Try It Out!